 3. Vitamin D Helps Calcium Be Absorbed

 Calcium is absorbed best when taken with food, and low levels of vitamin D affect absorption as well.
 “Without enough vitamin D, we do not absorb calcium well and we excrete it from the kidney too readily,” Dr. Smith explains.
 Calcium supplements that contain vitamin D can be helpful, and natural sources of vitamin D include dairy, fish, and limited sun exposure.
-Experts suggest that people get 15 to 30 minutes of sun exposuredaily.
+Experts suggest avoiding sun exposure as a primary vitamin D source because it increases the risk of skin cancer.
+But for some people as little as 5 minutes in the sun twice a week can lead to significant vitamin D synthesis.

 4. Check With a Pharmacist